tudo-aqua/cvc4-azure-build/README.md

 #### License

-CVC4 is licensed under the various licenses.
+CVC4 is licensed under various licenses.
 The support files in this project are licensed under the [ISC License](https://opensource.org/licenses/ISC).